Society for Literature, Science, and the Arts Newsletter

 *Lifetime Achievement Award

 SLSA Travel Awards: Members of SLSA who present at the annual conference may apply for travel subventions to the 2015 meeting.
-An applicant should email name, title of SLSA presentation, an indication of how long one has been a member of SLSA, and any information about funding for the conference to the Executive Director at email@example.com by August 1, 2015.
+An applicant should email name, title of SLSA presentation, an indication of how long one has been a member of SLSA, and any information about funding for the conference to the Executive Director at firstname.lastname@example.org by August 1, 2016.
 Please provide estimated travel expenses and the amount of support (if any) anticipated from other sources.
 If you have received travel support from SLSA in the past, please include information about that support (when and how much).
 SLSA officers will review applications and approve funds for as many as our budget permits; preference will be given to students and those most in need.
 Each person awarded funds will be presented with a check for $200 at the conference business meeting.
+Notifications of funding will be sent in early September.

-Applications for SLSA NSF Travel Awards will also be due August 1, 2015.
-Once funding to support these supplemental travel awards for graduate students, artists, and recent Ph.Ds, is assured, the URL for the online form along with guidelines and directions for applying will be posted at least four months before the 2015 conference.
-Each applicant will be notified in early September 2015 about decisions.
+Applications for SLSA NSF Travel Awards will also be due August 1, 2016.
+Members who are students, artists, or recent Ph.Ds. may apply.
+The URL for the 2016 online application form will be posted on the SLSA website at http://litsciarts.org/awards/.
+You may need to save this file and open it in Adobe Reader because of the form fields in the document.
+Each applicant will be notified in early September 2016 about decisions.

 The Bruns Graduate Essay Prize, in honor of Edward F. Bruns, is awarded annually to the best essay written by a graduate student member of the Society for Literature, Science, and the Arts.
 Graduate students wishing to have their essays considered for the $500 prize should submit them by August 1 to N. Katherine Hayles, Department of English, Duke University, via electronic mail to email@example.com.
 Please send a copy of your formatted essay as a PDF or Word file, or send a pointer to a URL where the essay is posted.